 Is your cable bill eating up a big part of your monthly budget?
 According to U.S. News, the average monthly cable bill is $217.42.
 That’s so much money to spend on TV!

-Before canceling our cable a couple years ago, we were paying around $1800 per year for it.
-The crazy thing is, we only watched a handful of channels.
+Before canceling our cable a couple of years ago, we paid around $1800 per year.
+The crazy thing is that we only watched a handful of channels.
 It was a complete waste of money!

-So, when money got tight, it was the perfect time to cut the cord and save money on cable tv.
-That $1800 was really made a difference when we decided to start paying off our debt.
+So when money got tight, it was the perfect time to cut the cord and save money on cable tv.
+That $1800 made a huge difference when we started paying off our debt.

 Disclaimer: This post may contain affiliate links.
 This means I receive a small commission, at no extra cost, if you purchase using the links below.
 Please see my earnings disclaimer for more details.

 Table of Contents

 If you don’t want to give up cable just yet, here are some tips to help you save money on your monthly cable bill.

 Premium channels can cost between $10-20 extra.
 If you have more than one, it can cost you a pretty penny.
 To save money, you could cut these channels out completely, or you could…

 - Check if the premium streaming service is cheaper than cable charges.
 For example, I used to pay $14.99 for HBO through my cable company.
 HBO max is $9.99 a month to stream.

 - Only subscribe to the premium channels for the duration of your favorite show.
 For example, we would add HBO to watch Game of Thrones but cancel after the season.